Black Rock Retreat

 LMS offers a PreK-12 comprehensive education in a nurturing and diverse environment that prepares students to be lifelong learners.
 Centered in Christ and committed to educational excellence in a community setting, the school exists to transform students so they can change our world through Christ-like love, peacemaking, and service.
 The school serves over 1600 students at four campuses: Kraybill Campus, Grades Prek-8; Lancaster Campus, Grades 6-12; Locust Grove Campus, Grades PreK-8; New Danville Campus, Grades PreK-6

 1001 E. Oregon Rd.
 Lititz, PA 17543

 Steeple View Lofts is another part of Landis Communities.
 It provides market rate rental loft apartments in the heart of downtown Lancaster, providing another options for retirement living.
 In addition, Welsh Mountain Home is a part of the Landis Communities family.
-For more than 90 years, they have been providing personal care in a rural setting above New Holland.
-Recently Welsh Mountain Home opened, Mountain View Terrace, providing 36 apartments for those age 62+ who have very little income
+For nearly a century, they have been providing personal care in a rural setting above New Holland.
+Across the street is Mountain View Terrace, providing 36 apartments for those age 62+ who have very little income.

 Mennonite Home Communities